Skip navigation

 • You may have pain in your groin area.

 You may be able to start daily activities, such as driving a car, within 1 or 2 weeks if you did not have any bleeding.
-Ask your provider which daily activities are safe for you to do.
+Ask your surgeon which daily activities are safe for you to do.

 Self-care